dbiservices/yak/README.md

 # YaK

 Get complete control of your hybrid cloud infrastructure with little expertise.
-YaK deploys and configures your machines across any public cloud providers and on-premise in the same predictable way.
+YaK deploys and configures your servers across any public cloud providers and on-premise in the same predictable way.

 YaK Community is backed by [dbi-services](http://dbi-services.com).
 Start free with an open-source license and extend your powers anytime with components to operate third-party software: Oracle, PostgreSQL, etc. More information on http://dbi-services.com/en/yak/components.